You never hear anyone talk about ‘The Great Indoors’ – and there’s probably a good reason for that.

 If you’re all ready to go on your trip, don’t let a bit of rain put you off.

 Now if you were intending to go on a country walk and it’s raining cats and dogs, you might want to rethink your plans.
 But in most cases, as long as you wear appropriate attire – and pack wellies, umbrellas and anoraks – there’s no reason you can’t still enjoy your day.
-And it’s just as true if the sun’s out, too: remember to keep topping up your loved one’s sun cream and drinking plenty of water.
+And it’s just as true if the sun’s out, too: remember to keep topping up the sun cream and drinking plenty of water.

 If you’re driving, you’ll likely want to stop regularly to give them a chance to stretch their legs.
 Music and snacks can also help keep them calm when traffic starts to get a little hectic, and you can avoid big jams altogether with a SatNav.